Bachelor of Science in Nursing (BSN) Programs

 - LPN to BSN Program (Veteran): a full-time program that allows military veteran LPNs to pursue a BSN and earn their RN license in 12 months following completion of prerequisites.

-The Accelerated Second Degree BSN Program and Traditional BSN Program must be completed on a full-time bases.
-Part-time and full-time options are offered for the RN to BSN and Co-enrollment Program.
+The Accelerated Second Degree BSN, Traditional BSN, and LPN to BSN (Veteran) Programs must be completed on a full-time bases.
+Part-time and full-time options are offered for the RN to BSN and Co-enrollment Programs.

 To be admitted to the BSN program, students must complete a pre-nursing curriculum prior to admission and be admitted to junior standing.
 Traditional and accelerated program students will enter the program in the fall of their junior year and at that point are considered nursing majors.
 RNs and Co-enrollment applicants may enter in the fall or spring.